sohumseedhar-ucsd/cse15l-lab-reports/LabReport3.md

                         Hotel is next door to a perfect metaphor for the mind, and thus for psychoanalysis.
 In my father's house are many mansions…To get there you
 ```
-* Explanation: This command reads out the contents of the file passed as an argument, while highlighting all instances of the search pattern given.
-In this case, the search patter was `house`, so all instances of house were highlighted a distinct color in the output, depsite not being visible in the codeblock above.
+* Explanation: This command reads out the contents of the file passed as an argument, while highlighting every time the search pattern shows up.
+In this case, the search pattern was `house`, so all instances of house were highlighted a distinct color in the output, depsite not being visible in the codeblock above.

 ### `less -p pattern` used on directory:
 * Command: